Differential information theory: Acknowledgements

 \section{Acknowledgements}

-I thank Peter van Emde Boas for many inspiring discussions during a period of more than thirty years.
+I thank Peter Van Emde Boas for many inspiring discussions during a period of more than thirty years.
 The exchange of ideas with David Oliver, Duncan Foley and Amos Golan has been a great inspiration, as were the visits to the Info-Metrics Institute in the past years.
 I thank the University of Amsterdam and especially Cees de Laat for allowing me the leeway to pursue my research interests.
-I thank Daan van den Berg for the empirical analysis of scale-free sets and Rini Adriaans for a life time of continuous support.
+I thank Daan van den Berg and his student Ruben Horn for the empirical analysis of scale-free sets, Patrick Weigert for his analysis of subset bitwise XOR and Rini Adriaans for a life time of continuous support.